Hundreds camp at Iraqi parliament for second day

 Issued on: Modified:

-Baghdad (AFP) – Hundreds of followers of powerful Iraqi Shiite preacher Moqtada Sadr began a second day camped at the country's parliament on Sunday.
+Baghdad (AFP) – Hundreds of followers of powerful Iraqi Shiite preacher Moqtada Sadr camped at the country's parliament Sunday for a second day, protesting against corruption and political mismanagement.

 Despite tear gas, water cannon and baking temperatures that touched 47 degrees Celsius (116 degrees Fahrenheit), they stormed the complex on Saturday after pulling down heavy concrete barricades on roads leading to Baghdad's fortified Green Zone of diplomatic and government buildings.

+The health ministry said at least 100 protesters and 25 security personnel were hurt in the confrontation.

-Nearly ten months after October elections, Iraq is still without a new government despite intense negotiations between factions.
+Nearly 10 months after October elections, Iraq is still without a new government despite intense negotiations between factions.

-The immediate trigger for the occupation was the decision by a rival Shiite bloc, which is pro-Iran, to pick Mohammed Shia al-Sudani for the prime minister's post.
+The immediate trigger for the occupation was the decision by a rival Shiite bloc, which is pro-Iran, to pick former cabinet minister Mohammed Shia al-Sudani for the prime minister's post.#photo1

 On Sunday morning, the demonstrators marked the Muslim month of Muharram, a traditional Shiite celebration, with religious chants and collective meals.